How to backup Azure SQL database

 Approach-1: Using the SQL Script

-Now, the next step is to use the below SQL script to backup the Azure SQL database.
+The next step is to use the below SQL script to back up the Azure SQL database.

 BACKUP DATABASE TSINFODB